-Lease Extension – How much does it cost?
+Lease Extension Advice – How much does it cost?

 Specialist lease extension advice is essential if you’re planning to extend your lease.
 But before you decide to extend your lease, you should be aware of the various costs you will incur when you apply for a lease extension.